jnoriega232/osticket-prereqs/README.md

 </p>
 <p>

-**Step 2:** Once up and running, install/enable Internet Information Services (IIS) in Windows with CGI: Go to Control Panel > Programs > Turn Windows features on or off > check box for Internet Information Services and expand > expand World Wide Web Services > expand Application Development Features > check box for CGI > OK.
+**Step 2: Install/Enable Internet Information Services (IIS) in Windows with CGI** Go to Control Panel > Programs > Turn Windows features on or off > check box for Internet Information Services and expand > expand World Wide Web Services > expand Application Development Features > check box for CGI > OK.

-IIS is a web server that allows your computer to serve up websites.
+Note IIS is a web server that allows your computer to serve up websites.
 Since osTicket runs out of a website, we need to setup and configure IIS.

 <p align="center">
 <img src="https://i.imgur.com/NRE13ZF.png" height="70%" width="70%" alt="osTicket Prereqs and Installation"/>